danprince/learn-react/pages/ex1.md

 category: lesson
 ---

+We're going to start with the absolute minimum environment for developing React applications.

 ## Setup
 Open up the `index.html` file for this exercise and add the following script tags to the body.